stxphanx30/Poe-part-2-Prog7311/README.md

 Here's our roadmap for Agri-Energy Connect, with an overview of completed tasks and planned features.

 ### Completed
+- [x] Database schema design and integration.
+- [x] User authentication system with role-based access control.
+- [x] Basic CRUD functionality for farmers and employees.
+- [x] Implementation of search and filtering functionality for products.
-- [x] none
+- [x] Implementation of Green Energy Marketplace.
 ### In Progress
-- [ ] Database schema design and integration.
-- [ ] User authentication system with role-based access control.
-- [ ] Basic CRUD functionality for farmers and employees.
-- [ ] Implementation of search and filtering functionality for products.
-- [ ] Implementation of Green Energy Marketplace.
+- [ ] none

 ### Planned
 - [ ] Under Review.